Based on the novels by C. S. Forester. Transcribed in England for the BBC from 1952-1953; aired in U.S. on CBS, then again on ABC in

 time.
 It is perhaps rivalled only by the much later Aubrey/Maturin series of seafaring novels by Patrick O'Brian.
 Interestingly, both

-pitched as such to NBC television by creator Gene Roddenberry.
-Forester also had a life outside the Hornblower series, writing many other
+was pitched as such to NBC television by creator Gene Roddenberry.
+Forester also had a life outside the Hornblower series, writing

-novels, among them The African Queen (1935) and The General (1936); Peninsular War novels in Death to the French and The Gun;
+many other novels, among them The African Queen (1935) and The General (1936); Peninsular War novels in Death to the French and

-detective novels like Payment Deferred (1926) and Plain Murder (1930); and seafaring stories that did not involve Hornblower, such as
+The Gun; detective novels like Payment Deferred (1926) and Plain Murder (1930); and seafaring stories that did not involve Hornblower,

 (Cecil Scott Forester)